sergei-mironov/litrepl/README.md

     repl                      Connect to the background terminal using GNU socat.
-    interrupt                 Send SIGINT to the background interpreter.
+    interrupt                 Send SIGINT to the background interpreter. print-regexp              Print regexp matching start of code sections for the given file type.

 options:
   -h, --help                  show this help message and exit -v, --version               Print version.
   --filetype STR              Specify the type of input formatting
                               (markdown|[la]tex).
-  --python-interpreter EXE    Python interpreter command, or `auto`.
-It
+  --python-interpreter EXE    Python interpreter command line, or `auto`.
-                              defaults to the LITREPL_PYTHON_INTERPRETER
+                              Defaults to the LITREPL_PYTHON_INTERPRETER
                               environment variable if set, otherwise "auto".
                               Litrepl determines "python" or "ipython" type
                               according to the value.
-  --ai-interpreter EXE        `aicli` interpreter command or `auto`.
-It
+  --ai-interpreter EXE        `aicli` interpreter command line or `auto`.
-                              defaults to the LITREPL_AI_INTERPRETER
+                              Defaults to the LITREPL_AI_INTERPRETER
                               environment variable if set, otherwise "auto".
-  --sh-interpreter EXE        Shell interpreter command or `auto`.
-It
+  --sh-interpreter EXE        Shell interpreter command line or `auto`.
-                              defaults to the LITREPL_SH_INTERPRETER
+                              Defaults to the LITREPL_SH_INTERPRETER
                               environment variable if set, otherwise "auto".
   --timeout F[,F]             Timeouts for initial evaluation and for pending
                               checks, in seconds.
 If the latter is omitted, it